Flag of the West Indies Federation

 The flag of the West Indies Federation was used between 1958 and 1962.
-It bore four equally spaced narrow white stripes with a large orange-gold disc over the middle two lines in the center of the flag, undulating horizontally across a blue field representing the Caribbean Sea and the sun shining upon the waves.
+It bore four equally spaced narrow white stripes with a large orange-gold circle over the middle two lines in the center of the flag, undulating horizontally across a blue field representing the Caribbean Sea and the sun shining upon the waves.
 The flag was originally designed by Edna Manley.
 The flag is shown as 1:2; the upper two white stripes reflect the lower ones.